-10.9.1 Advance Warning Signs
+10.7.1 Advance Warning Signs

-The TCP should identify the advance construction warning signs, including legends and location.
+The TTC plan should identify the advance construction warning signs, including legends and location.
 These include signs such as "Road Work Ahead" and "Road Work One Mile".
-The TCP should provide the advanced warning signs, legends and locations for all proposed operations that require signing.
+The TTC plan should provide the advanced warning signs, legends and locations for all proposed operations that require signing.
 These include diversions, detours, lane closures, and lane shifts, on the mainline as well as crossroads.
 The sequence for advance signing should be from general to more specific.
-As an example: Road Work Ahead (general), Left Lane Closed Ahead (more specific), Merge Right (specific).
+As an example: Road Work Ahead (general), Left Lane Closed Ahead (more specific), and Merge Right (specific).

-10.9.2 Length of Construction Sign
+10.7.2 Length of Construction Sign